adultdate/filament-calendar/README.md

 Check the `CalendarViewType` enum for a list of available views.

 ### Locale
-By default, the calendar will use your app's locale.
+By default, the filament-calendar will use your app's locale.

-The underlying calendar package doesn't support locales as a combination of language and region/country code, so locales such as `fr_CA` or `en_US` become invalid.
+The underlying filament-calendar package doesn't support locales as a combination of language and region/country code, so locales such as `fr_CA` or `en_US` become invalid.

 We attempt to resolve this by only using the first language part of the locale.
-If you still run into any issues with the localization, you can override the calendar's locale manually using the `locale` property:
+If you still run into any issues with the localization, you can override the filament-calendar's locale manually using the `locale` property:

 ```php
 protected ?string $locale = 'en';
 ```

 ### First Day
-By default, the calendar will use `Monday` as the first day.
+By default, the filament-calendar will use `Monday` as the first day.

 You can customize this by overriding the `firstDay` property:
 ```php